django-cms/djangocms-ecosystem/README.md

 ## CMS packages
 These packages are officially endorsed by the django CMS Association.
 ### djangocms-alias
-Universial alias plugin for all contents that needs to be repeated within a project.
+Universal alias plugin for all contents that needs to be repeated within a project.
 * django CMS: 4.1, 5.0
 * grade: production
 * repo: https://github.com/django-cms/djangocms-alias